-Joe Fontak heads Leader & Berkon's Philadelphia office.
+Joe Fontak heads Leader Berkon Colao & Silverstein's Philadelphia office.
 He has extensive experience in a variety of litigation areas, including toxic tort, product liability, securities, commercial, real estate and insurance.
 Joe applies his mathematical and actuarial background to complex cases, including federal securities law cases involving pension fund allocations, improper accounting procedures and stock parking practices.
 He is admitted to practice before the state and federal courts of New Jersey, New York and Pennsylvania.
 Joe has tried cases to verdict, and has participated in trials in California, New Jersey, New York, Tennessee and Pennsylvania.

 Product Liability/ Toxic Tort

 In addition to being lead trial lawyer on a number of active cases, Joe also supervises attorneys and paralegals in the firm’s role as national coordinating counsel for an asbestos defendant and for a manufacturer of cutting, welding and gas solutions.
 Joe works with local attorneys in jurisdictions around the country in coordinating the defense of these clients.
 Joe began his career at Leader & Berkon as a key member of the defense team for our client, a chemical manufacturer, in the IBM Semiconductor Litigation involving over 200 cancer and 50 birth defect claims in New York, California and Minnesota courts.

 Joe obtained summary judgment for several equipment manufacturer clients in cases pending in New Jersey and Pennsylvania state and federal courts.
 In several of these cases, Joe has successfully asserted the "bare metals" defense, allowing the Court to dismiss his client where Joe has demonstrated that the plaintiff failed to submit evidence to show that his client manufactured, sold or supplied the component product that caused plaintiff's injury.